-- Drop Feed dogs.
-This is the most critical part of drop feed machines.
+Drop Feed dogs.
+This is the most critical part of sewing machines.
 They pull the fabric through the machine in-between stitches.
-While this feature is extremely important, most of the modern sewing machines come with drop feed dogs, so you won’t have to worry about them as much.
+While this feature is extremely important, most of the recent sewing machines come with drop feed dogs, so you won’t have to worry about them as much.

 How Do You Find the Best Sewing Machines for Beginners?

-So how do you know which model is the best for one?
+So how do you know which model is the best rated sewing machine for beginners?
 Would it be a 300-stitch or a 50-stitch machine?
 The answer is not so simple.

 Answering these questions, you will know what to look for.
 If you won’t be sewing frequently, you shouldn’t get a professional-grade and expensive machine.
 If you need only a couple of stitches, there is no point in spending money on a model with 100 of them.
 You better buy a 200-dollar model with all you need than 500-dollar sewing machine features of which you will hardly ever use.